alirezasaremi.com logo

 1. What’s Brand New in Next.js 16?

-This section covers features that are completely new in Next.js 16 — meaning they are introduced for the first time in this release.
+This section covers features that are completely new in Next.js 16 and they are just introduced for the first time.

 1.1.
 Cache Components: A New Approach to Caching

 Cache Components change how caching works in Next.js.
-The new idea is simple: caching is now opt-in.
+Caching is an opt-in feature which you can disable or enable it in next.config.ts.
 That means your code is dynamic by default, and you choose what should be cached.
 This makes behavior more explicit and easier to understand.

 Cache Components are built around a new directive called use cache.
 With it, you can cache pages, components, and functions.
 This feature is also the evolution of what was previously called Partial Prerendering (PPR).